Then Abram bound the youth with belts and straps,

 Donalson shrugged and Gilson shuffled back to where Kitchner sat.

 “He saved me, that son of a fuggin’ bitch,” said Wells.
-He leaned against the dirt wall and shuffled his battered cards aimlessly.
+He leaned his head back against the dirt wall and shuffled his battered cards aimlessly.
 His mischievous smile had faded.
-“I was dead – fuggin’ dead on the ground – and that son of a fuggin’ bitch…” His voice trailed off and he focused on the cards in his hands.
+“I was dead—fugging’ dead on the ground—and that son of a fuggin’ bitch…” His voice trailed off and he lowered his eyes to the cards in his hands.
 There was a telltale whistling noise and then a large explosion just outside the trench.